dietvin/pod5Viewer/README.md

 ## Limitations
 ### Plotting large amounts of data
 When plotting many reads at a time the figure can become too large for displaying it in the plot window and it may show a white screen only.
 This is due to limitations of the plotly framework.
-The limit for this is around 40000 measurements in one plot.
-In this case, it is recommended to plot fewer reads at a time.
+The limit for this is around 40000 measurements in one plot, if this number is exceeded a warning pops up when opening the plot window.
+If a plot does not show, it is recommended to plot fewer reads at a time.

 ## License